Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/03_RL Algorithms.md

     - What it is: A class of algorithms that learn a model of the environment's dynamics and use this model to plan or generate synthetic data for training.
     - Why it's important: Can be significantly more sample-efficient than model-free methods, requiring less interaction with the real environment.
     - Best for: Scenarios where interacting with the environment is expensive or slow (e.g., real-world robotics).

+(obviously all algorithms are good in some sense, but these are like the best algorithms in a practical viewpoint)

+## Practical Advice for actually doing RL:
+1. Start with PPO or SAC: For `most` continuous control problems, PPO is a great first try due to its stability and widespread use.
+SAC is often used when you want to push for slightly better performance and are comfortable with its complexity.
+2. For Discrete Actions, use DQN variants: If your actions are discrete, start with a well-implemented DQN variant (like the one in Stable Baselines3 which includes many improvements).
+3. Use Existing Libraries: Do NOT implement these from scratch unless it's for learning purposes.
+Use robust libraries like:
+   - Stable Baselines3: Excellent for standard algorithms (PPO, SAC, TD3, DQN, A2C) with PyTorch.
+Well-documented and easy to use.
+   - Ray RLLib: A more scalable library that supports a wider range of algorithms and distributed training.
+   - TensorForce, Keras-RL, etc.: Other options exist, but Stable Baselines3 and RLLib are currently very popular and well-maintained.
+4. Hyperparameter Tuning is Crucial: RL algorithms are notoriously sensitive to hyperparameters.
+Be prepared to experiment with learning rates, discount factors, network architectures, etc. Libraries often provide good default values, but they might not be optimal for your specific task.